mizaaaaa/NoisePollution_prediction/README.md

-# Noise Pollution Prediction
+# 🌍 Noise Pollution Prediction

-## Overview
+## 📖 Overview

-This project leverages machine learning to predict urban noise pollution levels in India using historical data collected from 2011 to 2018.
-By analyzing environmental factors and location-based information, it uncovers patterns and trends in noise levels across different regions and time periods.
-The model provides actionable insights that can help city planners, policymakers, and researchers design quieter, healthier urban environments.
-Additionally, the project enables visualization of results to support data-driven decision-making for public health and urban management.
+This project uses **machine learning** to predict urban noise pollution levels in India using data from **2011–2018**.
+By analyzing environmental and location-based factors, it reveals patterns and trends in noise levels across regions and time periods.

+The model provides **actionable insights** to help city planners, policymakers, and researchers design quieter, healthier cities, while also offering simple **visualizations** for data-driven decisions in urban management.

+---

-## Features
+## 🚀 Features

-- Predicts noise levels from environmental and location data
+- Predicts noise pollution categories from environmental & location data.
+- Identifies long-term **trends** and hotspots in urban noise.
-- Visualizes trends and model performance
+- Visualization support for patterns and model accuracy.
-- Simple training and prediction workflow
+- Deployed as a **Flask web app** for easy access.

+---

-## ⚙️ Tools & Libraries
+## 🛠️ Tools & Libraries
-- Python: **Pandas, NumPy**
-- Visualization: **Matplotlib, Seaborn**
+- **Python**: Pandas, NumPy
+- **Visualization**: Matplotlib, Seaborn
+- **Machine Learning**: scikit-learn (Logistic Regression)
-- ML: **scikit-learn**
+- **Web**: Flask
-- Environment: **Google Colab**
+- **Environment**: Google Colab + Render (deployment)

+---

-👨‍💻 Developed by **Miza**, B.Tech Final Year IT Student
+👨‍💻 Developed by **Miza**, Final Year B.Tech IT Student